sonawaneanand96/Sample-translator/README.md

 If you find a bug, issue, or have any concerns or suggestions, we'd be glad to hear them on [our Discord server](https://discord.gg/5avnG8a)

+### Inviting The Bot

+Once your bot is up and running, it's time to invite your bot.
+You can do so by going to [this website](https://discordapi.com/permissions.html) and generating an invite for your bot.
+You can find your bot's client ID on the page where you created the bot.

+Once invited, your bot will have a command called `invite`, which other people can use to invite your bot, without having to generate their own invites.

 ### Optional